 Then something else happens.
 The compliance review cycle catches up.

 Retailers deploying Winston or similar tools today are operating in a compliance blindspot.
-The regulations haven't caught up.
-The audit protocols don't have procedures for AI-assisted decisions.
+The regulations were not written around AI intermediaries.
+The audit protocols were not designed to evaluate model-assisted decisions.
+The state-level tracking systems were built around human process, not autonomous coordination.

 That window feels safe because compliance stays steady.
 No violations.
 No audit flags.
 Everything runs smoother.